 - Cleo: this AI guide can answer questions about your finances.
 The app works through Facebook Messenger and lets you pay friends, set spending goals and alerts.

-- Monzo: and of course, you can use our app to track different types of expenses, keep an eye on daily spending, put money aside and anticipate upcoming costs.
+- Monzo: you can use the app to track different types of expenses, keep an eye on daily spending, put money aside and anticipate upcoming costs.

 MoneySavingExpert also has lots of finance tips and tools, as well as information about the latest student deals and discounts.